wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tr>
 <tr>
 <td><a href="ts_cumulativeHisto.html">cumulativeHisto(<strong>&lt;raw_value&gt;</strong>,&lbrack;<strong>timeWindow</strong>&rbrack;, <strong>&lt;tsExpression&gt;</strong>, <strong>&lt;bucketName&gt; &lbrack;,metrics|sources|sourceTags|pointTags|&lt;pointTagKey&gt;&rbrack;</strong>)</a></td>
 <td>Returns a cumulative histogram that comes, for example, from Prometheus or Telegraf, in Wavefront.
-You can then visualize the histogram in Wavefront charts using functions such a <strong>percentile</strong>.
+You can then visualize the histogram in Wavefront charts using functions such as <strong>percentile</strong>.
 </td>
 </tr>
 </tbody>